GILLIGAN'S ISLAND GLITCHES

 Skipper is excited to learn that the space capsule will pass directly over the island, then puzzled to hear it will pass over on three separate orbits, then excited again when the Professor tells him how high it will be flying.
 It seems like Skipper just doesn't understand a thing the Professor is saying.

-It looks like the radio gets louder before Gilligan turns up the volume.
+It sounds like the radio gets louder before Gilligan turns up the volume.

 Skipper's bamboo cup shatters like glass when he drops it.